 It’s a big park.
 Showa Memorial is over 180 hectares.
-That makes it is much bigger than Shinjuku Gyoen.
+That makes it much bigger than Shinjuku Gyoen.
 And that is why it is in Tachikawa; such a space isn’t available in the inner-city area.
 I wonder how much time you’d need to see it all?

 You could rent one of the park’s bicycles.
-They cost 410 yen for adults, 260 yen for kids, and use designated roads for three hours.
+They cost 410 yen for adults, and 260 yen for kids, and use designated roads for three hours.
 Or you could even take the park (wheeled) train that costs 310 yen.
 They are convenient to use, but you’d be skipping a lot of stuff if you didn’t walk and take in everything at a slow pace.
 And it is hard to take pictures while on a moving bike!

 For me, photography is what it is all about.
 There are many flowers.
 Showa Memorial is a flower lover’s paradise.
 Spring is very popular with cherry blossoms, roses, tulips, poppies, and azaleas.
 But, autumn in the park is exceptional too when the leaves of the ginkgo trees turn yellow.
 And you’ll find a bonsai museum as well.
 A macro lens is handy in this place.

 On the park’s lake, you can rent row and paddle boats.
-And there is a waterpark that is open from July to September.
+And there is a water park, that is open from July to September.
 Some of the attractions need extra, so please check the website.
 There are cafes and kiosks throughout the park if you need food or a drink.
 BBQs are available too.

 Do you need pictures of an agricultural village from the early part of the Showa Emperor’s reign?
 You can do that at Komorebi Model Village.
-Depending on the season, you might be able to get pictures of people making silk or grinding rice.
+Depending on the season, you might get pictures of people making silk or grinding rice.
 One time I was there, they had a fantastic Children’s Day exhibit.

-Last, there is a big Japanese garden.
+Lastly, there is a big Japanese garden.
 It is immaculate and has a huge pond with a traditional bridge.
 Once again, a fabulous place for photos.